sanders41/cookiecutter-python/README.md

 - max_line_length: The maximum allowed line length.
 By default 100 is used
 - use_dependabot: Adds a GitHub action for dependabot: Default = True
 - use_continuous_deployment: Adds a workflow for continous deployment to pypi: Default = False
+- multi_os_ci: If True then CI is setup to run tests on Windows, Mac, and Linux.
+If False tests are only run on Linux: Default = False

 Next create a virtual environment